Ecuador - Gladys Erazo

 Gladys welcomed us warmly, and we quickly saw the dedication and pride she brings to her work.
 After a walk through her farm, we were invited into her home, where we shared ripe papaya and tasted honey she produces on the farm.
 Floral, silky, and sweet, it reminded us of her coffee.
 Every part of her land contributes to the unique flavour in the cup.

 This year’s harvest continues to impress.
-The cup opens with juicy plum and rich 85% chocolate, rounded out by the deep sweetness of medjoul dates.
-There’s a gentle floral lift in the background, adding elegance to a bold and comforting profile.
-It’s a beautifully balanced brew, satisfying and layered.
+The cup opens with juicy plum and vibrant grape-like sweetness, balanced by the richness of 85% dark chocolate.
+Delicate hibiscus notes bring a gentle floral character and subtle brightness, adding complexity to a cup that is both comforting and refined.
+It’s a beautifully balanced coffee with plenty of depth and a long, satisfying finish.

 She’s also a key member of APECAEL, a local association of coffee growers committed to organic practices.
 While they don’t carry official certification due to the cost, they produce their own organic fertilisers and work in harmony with the land.
 Our visit included a cupping at APECAEL’s headquarters, where Gladys’s lot once again stood out.
 It was a proud moment, reinforcing her consistency and talent.